-On May 29, 2012, we appointed The Bank of New York Mellon as our new American depositary receipt bank.
-Effective the same day, our ADR program was officially transferred to The Bank of New York Mellon and the contract is to last for ten years.
+On July 14, 2017, we appointed JPMorgan Chase Bank, N.A. as our new American depositary receipt bank.
+Effective the same day, our ADR program was officially transferred to JPMorgan Chase Bank, N.A. and the contract is to last for ten years.